Prijatelji: 2013

 During the summer of 2013, the creators entirely changed the series' concept.
 New episodes were on the way, and opposite to earlier issues, the new edition of Prijatelji under the working title Daj...daj...'armonike! would bring longer and more layered stories, filled with themes of the supernatural, horror, action, martial arts, and more detailed storytelling.
 In August 2013, an additional member was added to the crew, colorist Momir Marković.
 Besides a plan for the comic to be published in print, the creators also planned to publish special issues online in color, and in additional languages, such as Italian and English.

 Style and approach

 The drawing style in Prijatelji is reminiscent of the Italian (Fumetti) school, French Bande dessinee elements and Matt Groening's approach, but yet original.
 While Todosijević's style is similar to the Simpsons and André Franquin, Petković's work features influences from Roberto Raviola, Roberto Diso and Fabio Civitelli.
 Kostić takes his approach from artists like Eduardo Risso, Kenichi Sonoda, Nicola Mari and early Enrico Marini.
-Regarding writing, all three of the authors take ideas and inspiration from their own inner sources, making the stories very original and hilarious at the same time.
+Regarding writing, all three of the authors take ideas and inspiration from their own inner sources.
 Music also has an influence on Prijatelji, but only as a background element.